How money worries can impact your employees' mental health

 Signpost to debt advice services

 The cost of living crisis is pushing people’s finances to its limits.
-Recent data from the ONS found that a fifth of adults are borrowing more money as a result of rising costs, compared with a year ago.
+Data from the ONS found that a fifth of adults are borrowing more money as a result of rising costs, compared to the previous year.

 For more insights on financial wellbeing, including resources on how you can help support your employees, visit our Financial Wellbeing hub and read our articles.